Port Arthur native turns personal experience into all-inclusive health care clinic - Port Arthur News

 Port Arthur native turns personal experience into all-inclusive health care clinic

-When Connie Wiltz was a child, she decided to enter the health care field to help her mother.
+When Connie Wiltz was a child, she decided to enter the health care field to help her mother, who had epilepsy.

-The nurse practitioner and Port Arthur native graduated from Stephen F. Austin High School in 1991 and utilized the assistance of a local program for low-income individuals to obtain her Certified Nursing Assistant.
+The nurse practitioner and Port Arthur native graduated from Stephen F. Austin High School in 1991 and utilized the assistance of a local program for low-income individuals to become a Certified Nursing Assistant.

 And while attending Lamar State College Port Arthur to begin working on her LVN, she worked at the former Park Place Hospital.